Introduction

 }

-Given a trait and an implementation, there needs to be a way to turn it into an ApiDescription as well.
-In order to do so, the proc macro generates a support module.
+Given a trait and an implementation, there needs to be a way to turn it into an ApiDescription

-For CounterApi, the macro produces:
+, the macro produces:

 #[automatically_derived]

-pub mod counter_api {
+pub mod counter_api_mod {

 use dropshot::{ApiDescriptionBuildError, StubContext};